AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

 ### Task 3 - Generate anticipated questions

-As you learn about the company, you see this position could be a great opportunity for you.
-To make sure that you can navigate the actual interview with confidence, you can use Copilot Chat to brainstorm and generate potential questions the interviewer might ask.
-Think of it like a friendly sparring session with a trusted coach, where you get to tackle possible questions and refine your answers.
+In this task, you will use Copilot Chat to generate a list of potential interview questions, helping you anticipate what the interviewer might ask and prepare confident responses.

 1. Continue in Copilot Chat.